 Choosing a Hard Drive

-When buying a server one should look at what hard drives are being supplied in the server.
+When buying a server, one should look at what hard drives are being supplied in the server.
 Cheaper Servers contain Sata hard drives which have a lifespan of around five years and they get progressively slower over time.
 SAS hard drives are considerably more expensive but they have a longer lifespan and performance of these hard drives outperform Sata hard drives.
-A new technology known as SSD is increasingly becoming popular in Servers bcause of their speed as they are memory based.
+A new technology known as SSD has become increasingly becoming popular in servers because of their speed as they are memory based.
 However, they are still quite expensive.
 Depending on size of hard drive requirements and budgets as well as what the server is used for, we would recommend SSD for most user cases.
 Sata is more suitable for Backup Servers or when large capacities are more important than performance.
 In some cases, SAS may be more suitable than SSD, but generally SSD is the future.
 As such, we don't generally recommend SAS anymore unless specific features offered by SAS are required.
 This is usually enterprise level rather than small businesses.

-Another factor is whether the server has!
-At an absolute minimum a server should have two hard drives which are mirrored so that if one hard drive fails, you have an exact duplicate of the data on the second hard drive!
-Unfortunately some companies are only interested in getting the business of the sale and they are not interested in the long term safety of your data!
+Another factor is how many hard drives the server has!
+At an absolute minimum a server should have two hard drives which are setup in a Raid mirror so that if one drive fails, you have an exact duplicate of the data on the second hard drive!
+Unfortunately, some companies are only interested in getting a sale and they are not interested in the safety of your data!
 So frequently servers are quoted with only one drive.
 Please note that having a duplicate hard drive ensures business continuity as the purpose of Raid is redundancy and uptime.
 Raid is not intended to replace a proper Backup System.

 Server Warranty Affects Price